mailliw17/angular-e-commz/README.md

 # Simple E-Commerce - Task Training Angular - BCA

-## By Franz Mikael & William
+> By Franz Mikael & William

-> Hope this way can make our integration come easier dude
+## How to run project local

+- Clone and `npm install`
+- Open your CMD
+- Type `ng serve`
+- Open another CMD
+- Type `json-server --watch db.json`
+- Open http://localhost:4200 for the website
+- Open http://localhost:3000 for the JSON serve rdata

 ## DO THIS FIRST !!